MBA - Triple Accredited| Master Of Business Administration Skip to main content

 Important:

-• Payment of full programme fees for South African students: Students can pay the full programme fees upon registration, or they can pay 75% of the annual fees by the end of May and the balance of 25% by the end of September.
-Students can also spread their payment over 2 years.
+• Payment of full programme fees for South African students: Students can pay the full programme fees upon registration, or they can pay 80% of the annual fees by the end of May and the balance of 20% by the end of September.

 • Payment of full programme fees for international students: International admitted students pay 50% of the annual fee as deposit.
-The remainder is due two weeks before commencement of the programme.
+The remainder is due one month before commencement of the programme.
+The South African exchange rate favours international students.

 • Deposit: All students pay a deposit on acceptance of admission.
 South African students must pay a set deposit on admittance.
 International admitted students pay 50% of the annual fee as deposit.
-The deposit payable is non-refundable.
+The deposit payable is non-refundable and will be deducted from the total programme fees.

 • Application fee: The application fee must accompany the application.
 The application fee is non-refundable.